 Exit Planning

-The owners who get the best outcomes don't just decide to sell — they prepare for it.
+The owners who get the best outcomes don't just decide to sell — they prepare for it months in advance.
 We help you build the exit you deserve, on your timeline.

 Selling When You're Ready vs. Selling When You Have To

-There are two kinds of restaurant sales.
-In the first, the owner has spent months — sometimes over a year — getting their business ready.
-The books are clean.
-The operations run without them in the kitchen every day.
-The lease is locked in with favorable terms.
-When it's time to go to market, they have options.
-Multiple buyers compete.
-The price reflects the business at its best.
+There are two kinds of business sales.
+In the first, the owner has spent months, sometimes over a year, getting their business ready.
+The books are clean, the operations run without the owner present every day, and the lease is locked in with favorable terms.
+When it's time to go to market, they have options because multiple buyers are competing and the price reflects the business at its best.

-In the second, something forces the decision.
-A health scare.
-A lease that's about to expire.
-Burnout that's been ignored for too long.
+In the second, something forces the decision before the owner is ready.
+A health scare, a lease that's about to expire, or burnout that's been ignored for too long.
 The owner lists the business as-is, with messy financials, deferred maintenance, and a staff that can't function without them.
-The buyer pool shrinks.
-The offers come in low.
-The timeline drags.
+The buyer pool shrinks, the offers come in low, and the timeline drags on for months.

 When to Start Planning Your Exit

 Most owners don't wake up one day and decide to sell.
-The idea builds over time.
-It starts as a passing thought during a brutal Saturday night service, then comes back during tax season, then starts showing up in conversations with your spouse.
+The idea builds over time, starting as a passing thought during a brutal week, then coming back during tax season, then showing up in conversations with your spouse.

-- Retirement is on the horizon.
-You've spent decades building this.
-You want to maximize your exit and fund the next chapter — not leave money on the table because you didn't plan ahead.
+- Retirement Is on the Horizon You've spent years, maybe decades, building this.
+You want to maximize your exit and fund the next chapter, not leave money on the table because you didn't plan ahead.

-- Burnout is setting in.
-The 14-hour days that used to feel like building something now feel like survival.
+- Burnout Is Setting In The long days that used to feel like building something now feel like survival.
 You still care about the business, but you know this pace isn't sustainable.

-- The passion has faded.
-The restaurant still runs, the money is decent, but the fire is gone.
+- The Passion Has Faded The business still runs, the money is decent, but the fire is gone.
 You're going through the motions.
-That's not a character flaw — it's a signal.
+That's not a character flaw.
+It's a signal.

-- Health concerns have changed your priorities.
-A health scare — yours or a family member's — has a way of clarifying what matters.
+- Health Concerns Have Changed Your Priorities A health scare, whether yours or a family member's, has a way of clarifying what matters.
 If you're thinking about what happens to the business if you can't run it, now is the time to plan.

-- Your lease is expiring in the next 2-3 years.
-Lease terms are one of the biggest factors in restaurant valuation.
+- Your Lease Is Expiring in the Next 2-3 Years Lease terms are one of the biggest factors in business valuation.
 If your lease is approaching expiration, you need to either renew on strong terms or sell while the remaining term still supports your price.
+This is especially critical for businesses with specialized buildouts like restaurants, laundromats, and car washes, where relocating is not practical.

-- The market is strong and you want to capture it.
-Southern California restaurant demand cycles.
+- The Market Is Strong and You Want to Capture It Southern California business demand cycles.
 When buyer activity is high and inventory is low, well-prepared businesses command premium prices.

-The common thread: the earlier you start planning, the more control you have over the outcome.
-There are many valid reasons to sell a business — none of them require waiting until you're desperate.
+The common thread across all of these situations is that the earlier you start planning, the more control you have over the outcome.
+There are many valid reasons to sell a business, and none of them require waiting until you're desperate.

 The Exit Planning Timeline

-Exit planning isn't a single event.
-It's a sequence of deliberate actions spread across months.
-Here's what the timeline looks like when it's done right.
+Exit planning isn't a single event but rather a sequence of deliberate actions spread across months.
+The timeline varies by industry, but the fundamentals apply to every business.

 18 Months Before Listing

-This is the strategic phase.
-You're not selling yet — you're setting the foundation.
+This is the strategic phase where you're not selling yet, but setting the foundation for everything that follows.

 - Get a preliminary business valuation to understand your starting point and identify the gaps between where you are and where you want to be

-- Hire a bookkeeper or accountant who understands restaurant financials — clean, accurate books are the single biggest value driver
+- Hire a bookkeeper or accountant who understands your industry's financial structure.
+Clean, accurate books are the single biggest value driver in every business type

-- Review your lease terms: remaining years, renewal options, assignment clauses, and landlord requirements
+- Review your lease terms, including remaining years, renewal options, assignment clauses, and landlord requirements

-- Begin reducing your personal involvement in daily operations — start delegating tasks only you currently handle
+- Begin reducing your personal involvement in daily operations by delegating tasks only you currently handle

 - Identify and document all owner add-backs and discretionary expenses